Introduction

 Quote from a parent who attended the Road Skills Course

-“My son absolutely loved it and we were so pleased that he could learn some new skills in a safe environment as the roads can be quite dangerous.
-It’s really important to us that the kids enjoy cycling, not just because it’s fun and keeps them healthy but it’s one way that we easily cut our carbon footprint”
+My son absolutely loved it and we were so pleased that he could learn some new skills in a safe environment as the roads can be quite dangerous.
+It’s really important to us that the kids enjoy cycling, not just because it’s fun and keeps them healthy but it’s one way that we easily cut our carbon footprint

 Solar power for village hub

-The Royal Oak is owned by Heat of the Village, a Community Benefit society that has turned the venue into a vibrant social and commercial centre for the village and surrounding community.
+The Royal Oak is owned by Heart of the Village, a Community Benefit society that has turned the venue into a vibrant social and commercial centre for the village and surrounding community.
 The Heart of the Village has also taken other steps to make sure the Royal Oak keeps a low carbon footprint such as selling local produce to reduce food miles.

 Friends of Longrun Meadow

-Helen said: “We have resorted to existing and ancient hedgerows, planted new lines of hedges and lowered the canopy to create ecotones (transition areas between two biological communities, where two communities meet and integrate) at the margins of wooded areas.
+We have resorted to existing and ancient hedgerows, planted new lines of hedges and lowered the canopy to create ecotones (transition areas between two biological communities, where two communities meet and integrate) at the margins of wooded areas.
 We have begun to develop a mosaic of habitats through changes in grassland management and structural management of the edges and margins of hedgerows providing connectivity between habitats.
-We are creating new signage which will inform local park users and the wider communities about the importance of hedgerow and grassland management.”
+We are creating new signage which will inform local park users and the wider communities about the importance of hedgerow and grassland management.

-Otterhead Hydro-Electricity Turbine Project
+Otterhead Hydroelectricity Turbine Project

 Stogumber Outdoor Learning Shelter

-Built on the Beacon Field, opposite the Village Hall and Stogumber Primary School, the shelter is ideally situated to be used and enjoyed by the local community and visitors to the parish.
-The newly erected shelter is available for the whole community to use in all weather for a wide range of Environmentally-inspired and educational activities.
+Built on the Beacon Field, opposite the Village Hall and Stogumber Primary School, the shelter is planned to be used and enjoyed by the local community and visitors to the parish.
+The newly built shelter is available for the whole community to use in all weather for a wide range of environmentally-inspired and educational activities.
 Made from resilient, natural materials and sustainable timber, the shelter requires minimal upkeep and no additional energy input post-construction.
-The shelter acts as a hub to be used by the whole community for small groups to learn about ecology, biodiversity and carbon capture as well as offering an inspirational outdoor space to respond to nature through creative arts.
-It’s part of the village’s commitment to mitigating the effects of climate change through experience and education, with the aim of encouraging behavioural and lifestyle changes.

 Chedzoy Nature Walk